launchdarkly/ld-find-code-refs/README.md

 - ##### Customizing the amount of data stored and displayed by LaunchDarkly
 - ##### Exporting code references as a CSV file

+### Searching for unused flags (extinctions)

+After scanning has completed, `ld-find-code-refs` will search the Git commit history for flags that have become extinct.
+A flag is considered extinct in a repository if there were code references for the flag at some point in time that were removed.
+This behavior can be configured to disable or control how many commits will be searched for extinct flags using the [lookback](docs/CONFIGURATION.md#command-line) argument.

 ### Branch garbage collection

 After scanning has completed, `ld-find-code-refs` will search for and prune code reference data for stale branches.
 A branch is considered stale if it has references in LaunchDarkly, but no longer exists on the Git remote.
 As a consequence of this behavior, any code references on local branches or branches belonging only to a remote other than the default one will be removed the next time `ld-find-code-refs` is run on a different branch.